-Open ESP cell and carbon tray access doors by turning and releasing all latches on the door.
+Open ESP cell and carbon tray access doors using 1/2 inch socket wrench to remove all bolts.

-Insert cells into the ESP module(s) in the units, making sure the airflow arrow stamped on each cell is pointing towards the fan.
-ESP cells should be pushed in by the next one in the row.
-For example, the second cell pushes the first cell, the third cell pushes the second, etc. The last cell installed should be no more than 4 inches (+/-1/8 inch) from the edge of the cell to the edge of the frame.
+Insert cells into the ESP module(s) in the unit, making sure the brass plungers are on the bottom facing towards you and the airflow arrow stamped on each cell is pointing towards the fan.
+ESP cells should be pushed in by the one next in the row.

+in by the one next in the row.

+For example, the second cell pushes the first cell, third cell pushes the second, etc. The last cell installed should be no more than 4 inches (±1/8 inch) from the edge of the cell to the edge of the frame.